 Music Printing History

 The history of music printing is a fascinating subject that is almost never mentioned in the halls of academia or among professional musicians let alone among the general public.
-Music printing is an art that faces extinction, and it has been the goal of this website’s author to keep this art or at least the history of it alive.
+Music printing is an art that is pretty much extinct, and it is the goal of this website’s author to keep this art or at least the history of it alive.
 The techniques used for printing music in the Western world have varied throughout time.
-Although the methods and techniques overlap in history, and some methods were used in conjunction with each other, they are none the less presented in the order that were developed for printing music.
-I hope you enjoy the museum!
+Although the methods and techniques overlap in history, and some methods were used in conjunction with each other, they are none the less fascinating to learn about.
+I hope you enjoy this online museum!